TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-dlp-file-policy.md

   resourceTags=""
   productPesIds="16031"
  ownershipId="CloudAppSecurity_DataProtection"
-  cloudEnvironments="public"
+  cloudEnvironments="public, fairfax, usnat, ussec"
 />

 # I'm having a problem with DLP and file policies

-Most users are able to DLP and file policy questions using the information below.
+Most users are able to resolve DLP and file policy questions using the information below.

 ## **Recommended Steps**